Darkxell/PMDMMO/doc/communication.md

 This payload is sent after a client request and contains the needed salt to authentificate and prevent MIM attacks (in case of an SSL breach, wich is unlikely to happen in the first place).
 The client must authentificate using the salt value in this payload using an authentificate client payload.

+■ OBJECTREQUEST
+<br/>{"action":"objectrequest",
+<br/>"type":"DBPlayer" // The object type requested
+<br/>"object":[JSONVALUE] // The object type requested
+<br/>}
+This payload notifies the server that the client would need information about a specific object knowing it's id.
+The server will typically respond with an OBJECTREQUEST payload containing the item too.